Territory of the Islamic State: Libya

-IS divides Libya into three historical provinces, claiming authority over Cyrenaica in the east, Fezzan in the desert south, and Tripolitania in the west, around the capital.
+IS divides Libya into three historical provinces, claiming authority over Cyrenaica in the east, Fezzan in the desert south, and Tripolitania in the west, around the capital of Tripoli.

 In 2014, a number of leading IS commanders arrived in the city of Derna, which had been a major source of fighters in the Syrian civil war and Iraqi insurgency.
 Over a number of months, they united many local militant factions under their leadership and declared war on anyone who opposed them, killing judges, civic leaders, local militants who rejected their authority, and other opponents.
-On 5 October 2014, the militants, who by then controlled part of the city, gathered to pledge allegiance to Abu Bakr al-Baghdadi.
+On 5 October 2014, the militants, who by then controlled part of the city, gathered to pledge allegiance to the Caliph Abu Bakr al-Baghdadi.
 In February 2015, IS forces took over parts of the Libyan city of Sirte.
 In the following months, they used it as a base to capture neighbouring towns including Harawa, and Nofaliya.
 IS began governing Sirte and treating it as the capital of their territory.

+As of March 2015, the group claimed control over the following oil fields in Libya:

 IS suffered reversals from mid-2015 when they were expelled from much of Derna following clashes with rival militants, following months of intermittent fighting, IS eventually redeployed to other parts of Libya.
-Its leader Abu Nabil al-Anbari was killed in a U.S. air strike in November 2015.
+Its emir Abu Nabil al-Anbari was killed in a U.S. air strike in November 2015.
 Libya's Interim Government launched a major offensive against IS territory around Sirte in May 2016, capturing the city by December 2016.

-The group's current leader is Abdul Bara al Sahrawi, who replaced Adnan Abu Walid al Sahrawi after his death in August 2021.
+The group's current emir is Abu Bara al Sahrawi, who replaced Adnan Abu Walid al Sahrawi after his death in August 2021.

 Egypt

 The Egyptian militant group Ansar Bayt al-Maqdis swore allegiance to IS in November 2014.
 After al-Baghdadi's speech on 13 November, the group changed its name to Sinai Province on the Twitter feed claiming to represent the group.
 The group has carried out attacks in Sinai.

+On 1 July 2015, Wilayat Sinai launched a large-scale invasion on the Egyptian city of Sheikh Zuweid with more than 300 IS fighters and attacked more than 15 army and police positions using mortars, RPG's, light and heavy weapons in an attempt to capture the city.

-On 29 February 2017, the group announced a new "Misr" province in Egypt in a propaganda video against Coptic Christians.
+On 29 February 2017, the Islamic State – Egypt Province released a propaganda video that targets Coptic Christians.

+In 2020, IS in Egypt occupied villages in Bir al-Abd town in North Sinai.

 As of 2022, the group continues to attack local infrastructure, but has diminished due to persistent counterterrorism efforts by the Egyptian government and armed forces, who operate with the assistance of local tribesmen.

-Saudi Arabia

-Al-Baghdadi announced a Wilayah in Saudi Arabia in November 2014, calling for the overthrow of the Saudi Royal Family and criticizing the Kingdom's participation in the US-led coalition against IS.
-The group has carried out attacks in the country under the names of Najd Province and Hejaz Province.